SUPREME JUDICIAL COURT MISSION STATEMENT:

 - devote meticulous attention to matters of technical legal detail

 - work independently, collaboratively, and in complete confidentiality

 - communicate effectively, both orally and in writing

 - develop and maintain effective professional working relationships

 Familiarity with Massachusetts civil, criminal, and appellate procedure

 By statute, only persons who are residents of the Commonwealth of Massachusetts may serve as employees of the judicial branch.

-Each candidate must submit each of the following: (1) a cover letter, (2) a current resume, (3) a completed SJC Employment Application and Addendum, and (4) a writing sample of professional correspondence or memorandum.
+Each candidate must submit the following: (1) cover letter; (2) current resume; and (3) a completed SJC Employment Application and Addendum.

 The Supreme Judicial Court is an Affirmative Action/Equal Opportunity Employer.